Is Hijab Mandatory in Islam? Complete Islamic Ruling for US Muslims

 Qur'anic and Hadith Evidence

 I emphasize that the mandatory nature of Hijab is derived directly from the primary sources of Sharia (Islamic Law).
+The most direct legal authority stems from whether Does the Qur'an Say to Wear Hijab? establishes a binding obligation.

 • Qur'an (The Command): Surah An-Nur (24:31) and Surah Al-Ahzab (33:59) explicitly command the covering of the head, chest, and the entire body's shape.